 Officer Brent Simpson experienced sudden behavioral and cognitive decline.
 He underwent Multiple MRIs, extensive bloodwork, EMDR, EEG, EKG and months of inpatient treatment.
 Yet no provider screened him for brain injury.
 His condition was only discovered after his death.

-Law enforcement
+Law enforcement and first responders

 Veterans & military